-What can you do with a two and three-year-old?
+What type of training can you do with a two or three-year-old horse?
 What should you train it and how much handling should it get used to?
 Here's an overview of what you can expect when training and handling a two and three-year-old.

 A two-year-old should have excellent ground manners, including loading onto a trailer, whether the next step to riding or driving will be taken sooner or later.
 A two-year-old can be lunged, ground driven, round penned, driven hitched to a light vehicle, and at the owner's discretion, ridden.
 This is the age when they become a useful horse and learning how to carry a rider or pull a horse-drawn vehicle.